Lemoncode/from-react-to-redux-ts/03 Add redux/readme.md

   import { MemberEntity } from '../api/model';
   import { actionsDefs } from '../const';

+  // We create an object showing how spread operator (...) works because it helps keeping the object inmutable,
-  export interface MemberListState {
+  // but we could have set the state directly to an array of members. export interface MemberListState {
     memberList : MemberEntity[];
   }

-  interface BaseAction {
+  // The interface BaseAction could be promoted to a common file and be reused in other reducers interface BaseAction {
     type : string;
     payload : any;